enfr

 As with many South French towns, Pezenas had a large Jewish population in the 13th Century, with many Jews emigrating to France from Spain, Portugal and Italy.
 The Jewish population helped to bring many different traders from other countries.
 The ghetto is relatively small, comprising just two streets.
 The street names give a clue to the past, with one named Rue Juiverie, the other Rue des Litanies (which is actually where we first stayed when we came to Pezenas in 2006).
 The Jews began to be expelled from France during 1394, but Pezenas was one of the last towns to enact the King's proclamation.
 I would like to think that this was a sign of humanity and defiance, but if I look at how the the French law prohibiting smoking in bars and restaurants is also applied in Pezenas with a degree of restraint, regretfully I suspect it was probably more down to administrative idleness.

 Pezenas has been preserved, because like a lot of historical towns, it was largely bypassed by the developments of the industrial age.
 It is not entirely clear how Pezenas became such a wealthy town.
-Obviouly it's association with Prince de Conti and the seat of the Regional government will have helped, but there is no obvious sign (like textiles in Nimes or silk weaving in L'Isle sur la Sorgue).
-There were a number of important annual fiars held in Pezenas and the surrounding area, but I suspect that it was mainly its location as a regional hub that afforded it such prosperity.
+Obviously, it's association with Prince de Conti and the seat of the Regional government will have helped, but there is no obvious sign (like textiles in Nimes or silk weaving in L'Isle sur la Sorgue).
+There were a number of important annual fairs held in Pezenas and the surrounding area, but I suspect that it was mainly its location as a regional hub that afforded it such prosperity.

 Pezenas tourism information - restaurants and cuisine

-x pezenas ice creamPezenas has two culinary traditions.
+Pezenas has two culinary traditions.
 The first is the "Berlingot", a hard candy sweet that comes in a variety of flavours.
 The best place to pick these up is the small sweet shop next-door-but-one to the tourism office.

 The second is the "petit pâté de Pézenas".
-These are bite-sized mince-tarts, based on a recipe of the Indian chef attached to Lord Clive, the English Governor of india.
+These are bite-sized mince-tarts, based on a recipe of the Indian chef attached to Lord Clive, the English Governor of India.
 Lord Clive took a summer vacation in Pezenas in 1768 and the small tarts have stayed with the town ever since.

 Pezenas is home to some good restaurants (as well as some distinctly average ones.
 L'Entre Pots is a relaxed, chic restaurant with fabulous food (see L'Entre Pots for more details) This was the 'in' place to go at one point in time, but I hear recently that it has become quite pricey.
 I have to admit I haven't eaten there for a couple of years, but it was very good when I went.
 Other restaurants of note include Les Palmiers and Chez Hansi.